Provenance: Archaeology, anthropology, and natural history

 In this context, the provenance can occasionally be the detailed history of where an object has been since its creation, as in art history contexts – not just since its modern finding.
 In some cases, such as where there is an inscription on the object, or an account of it in written materials from the same era, an object of study in archaeology or cultural anthropology may have an early provenance – a known history that predates modern research – then a provenience from its modern finding, and finally a continued provenance relating to its handling and storage or display after the modern acquisition.

 Evidence of provenance in the more general sense can be of importance in archaeology.
 Fakes are not unknown, and finds are sometimes removed from the context in which they were found without documentation, reducing their value to science.
 Even when apparently discovered in situ, archaeological finds are treated with caution.
 The provenience of a find may not be properly represented by the context in which it was found, e.g. due to stratigraphic layers being disturbed by erosion, earthquakes, or ancient reconstruction or other disturbance at a site.

 Artifacts can be moved through looting as well as trade, far from their place of origin and long before modern rediscovery.
 Many source nations have passed legislation forbidding the domestic trade in cultural heritage.
 Further research is often required to establish the true provenance and legal status of a find, and what the relationship is between the exact provenience and the overall provenance.

-In paleontology and paleoanthropology, it is recognized that fossils can also move from their primary context and are sometimes found, apparently in-situ, in deposits to which they do not belong because they have been moved, for example, by the erosion of nearby but different outcrops.
+In paleontology and paleoanthropology, it is recognized that fossils can also move from their primary context and are sometimes found, apparently in situ, in deposits to which they do not belong because they have been moved, for example, by the erosion of nearby but different outcrops.
 It is unclear how strictly paleontology maintains the provenience and provenance distinction.
 For example, a short glossary at a website, primarily aimed at young students, of the American Museum of Natural History treats the terms as synonymous, while scholarly paleontology works make frequent use of provenience in the same precise sense as used in archaeology and paleoanthropology.

-While exacting details of a find's provenience are primarily of use to scientific researchers, most natural history and archaeology museums also make strenuous efforts to record how the items in their collections were acquired.
-These records are often of use in helping to establish a chain of provenance.
+While exacting details of a find's provenience are primarily of use to scientific researchers, most natural history and archaeology museums also make efforts to record how the items in their collections were acquired.
+These records are often of use in helping to establish a chain of provenance, especially for specimens of plants and animals whose trade is presently regulated by international agreements such as CITES.